12 Aug Jeff the Killer

 “Well,” said Jeff’s mom, “I’m Margaret, and this is my husband Peter, and my two sons, Jeff and Liu.”
 They each introduced themselves, and then Barbara invited them to her son’s birthday.
 Jeff and his brother were about to object when their mother said that they would love to.
 When Jeff and his family are done packing, Jeff went up to his mom.

 “Mom, why would you invite us to some kid’s party?
 If you haven’t noticed, I’m not some dumb kid.”

 The kid landed and turned back to them.
-He kicked his skate board up and caught it with his hands.
+He kicked his skateboard up and caught it with his hands.
 The kid seems to be about twelve; one year younger than Jeff.
-He wears a Aeropostale shirt and ripped blue jeans.
+He wears an Aeropostale shirt and ripped blue jeans.

 “Well, well, well.
 It looks like we got some new meat.”
 Suddenly, two other kids appeared.
 One was super skinny and the other was huge.
 “Well, since you’re new here, I’d like to introduce ourselves, over there is Keith.”
 Jeff and Liu looked over to the skinny kid.
 He had a dopey face that you would expect a sidekick to have.
 “And he’s Troy.”
 They looked over at the fat kid.
 Talk about a tub of lard.
 This kid looked like he hadn’t exercised since he was crawling.